NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/Finding client-side business flow tampering vulnerabilities.md

 - ==each target website has been manually explored by human testers== to collect the exact interaction needed to reach the vulnerability

-**Identification of potentially vulnerable JavaScript functions** The system monitors DOM mutation events and collects the corresponding call stacks.
+**Identification of potentially vulnerable JavaScript functions** The system monitors DOM mutation events and collects the corresponding [[callstack]].
 By analyzing the functions in these stacks, the system identifies those that may be related to business logic.

 **Business control flow analysis**
 For each candidate function, the system dynamically builds a [[BCFG (Business Control Flow Graph)]], which abstracts path conditions that are not related to access control in the business logic.